Wrestling

-Wrestling is a sport of physical engagement between two individuals, in which each wrestler strives to obtain a position of advantage over their opponent, within a given ruleset.
-Wrestling involves different grappling-type techniques such as clinch fighting, throws and takedowns, joint locks, pins, and other grappling holds.
+Wrestling is a martial art, combat sport, and form of entertainment that involves grappling with an opponent and striving to obtain a position of advantage through different throws or techniques, within a given ruleset.
+Wrestling involves different grappling-type techniques, such as clinch fighting, throws and takedowns, joint locks, pins, and other grappling holds.
 Many different wrestling techniques have been incorporated into martial arts, combat sports, and military systems.
-The sport can either be genuinely competitive or sportive entertainment (see professional wrestling).

-Wrestling comes in different forms such as freestyle, Greco-Roman, judo, sambo, folkstyle, catch, submission, sumo, pehlwani, shuai jiao, and others.
+Wrestling comes in different forms, the most popular being professional wrestling, which is a form of athletic theatre.
+Other legitimate competitive forms include Greco-Roman, freestyle, judo, sambo, folkstyle, catch, shoot, luta livre, submission, sumo, pehlwani, shuai jiao, and more.
 Wrestling first appeared in the ancient Olympic Games as an event during the 18th Olympiad in 708 BC.
 There are a wide range of styles with varying rules, with both traditional historic and modern styles.
-The term wrestling is attested in late Old English, as wræstlunge (glossing palestram).
+The term "wrestling" in Modern English originated from the late Old English term wræstlunge.